bemson/morus/README.md

 // decoded: Hello world!
 ```

-### Cloning the cipher and initial index

-Each Morus instance has a random substitution-table and initial index, via `.map` and `.shift` properties, respectively.
-These properties may be (1) passed to new instances, and/or (2) copied directly, between instances.
-Below demonstrates both ways which ensure multiple Morus instances encode and decode text in the same manner.
+### Copy, capture, and create a cipher

+Each Morus instance has a unique "cipher" for translating strings.
+Morus ciphers consist of a _key_ (i.e., substitution-table) and _index_, stored in properties of the same name.

+To _share_ a cipher, simply copy these properties between instances.
+To _clone_ a cipher use the `cipher()` method; it accepts and returns a (more) portable version of these properties.
+Either approach results in Morus instances that translate strings in the same manner.

+Below demonstrates sharing and cloning a cipher between Morus instances, and how the encoded output is the same between all three.

 ```
 var
+  instA = new Morus(),
-  cipherA = new Morus(),
+  instB = new Morus(),
-  // (1) pass properties to the constructor cipherB = new Morus(cipherA.shift, cipherA.map),
-  cipherC = new Morus();
+  instC = new Morus();

-// (2) directly copy properties between instances cipherC.map = cipherB.map;
+// copy/reference the cipher properties
+instB.key = instA.key;
-cipherC.shift = cipherB.shift;
+instB.index = instA.index;

-console.log(cipherA.encode('obfuscate me'));
-console.log(cipherB.encode('obfuscate me'));
-console.log(cipherC.encode('obfuscate me'));
+// use the cipher method
+instC.cipher(instB.cipher());

-// outputs the same (encoded) string three times
+// encode the string the same way using different instances console.log(instA.encode('obfuscate me'));
+console.log(instB.encode('obfuscate me'));
+console.log(instC.encode('obfuscate me'));
 ```